Search: 6757 results

 Then in the seventh year, Jehoiada sent messengers and brought in the commanders of hundreds, the Carites, and the guards.
 He had them come to him in the Lord’s temple, where he made a covenant with them and put them under oath.
 He showed them the king’s son

-And the priest delivered to the captains over hundreds the spears and shields that had been king David's, which were in the house of Jehovah.
+The priest delivered to the captains over hundreds the spears and shields that had been king David's, which were in the house of Yahweh.

 Then all the people of the land went to the house of Baal and had it pulled down: its altars and images were all broken to bits, and Mattan, the priest of Baal, they put to death before the altars.
 And the priest put overseers over the Lord's house.

-So all the people of the land rejoiced, and the city was quiet.
-And Athaliah they had slain with the sword at the king's house.
+All the people of the land rejoiced, and the city rested; [for] Athaliah had been killed with the sword in the palace of the king.

-And they gave the money, being told, into the hands of them that did the work, that had the oversight of the house of the LORD: and they laid it out to the carpenters and builders, that wrought upon the house of the LORD,
+They gave the money that was weighed out into the hands of those who did the work, who had the oversight of the house of Yahweh: and they paid it out to the carpenters and the builders, who worked on the house of Yahweh,

 and to masons, and hewers of stone, and to buy timber and hewn stone to repair the breaches of the house of Jehovah, and for all that had to be laid out on the house for repairs.